In addition to submitting general application materials, international students should be aware of the requirements below.

 If you are accepted to the Leavey School of Business, you need to complete the I-20 Request Form in addition to the Financial Resource Statement and include official documents verifying funds to cover tuition and expenses for the first year of the two-year MBA program.
 These documents cannot be more than 90 days old.
 If you are being sponsored by another person, you need to submit a letter or Affidavit of Support from that individual or institution stating that he or she will sponsor you, as well as financial documents in the sponsor's name to show funding for the first year of the program.

-International students who are studying on the F-1 visa are not eligible for the Accelerated or Executive MBA programs.
+International students who are studying on the F-1 visa are not eligible for the Executive MBA programs.

 Federal financial aid is not available for non-US citizens, except in cases where they have attained Permanent Resident status and have made application for citizenship.
 International students are eligible for scholarships.
 For more information, please contact the Graduate Business Admissions and Financial Aid, Leavey School of Business, 408-554-4539.